-Adult health records not covered 9 voore 8 years Potentian starts when the Discharge or national last seen by any other section in this schedule Retention starts when the Discharge or patient last seen GP Patient records 10 years ofter death, see Notes for executions 10 years after death - see Notes for exceptions Clinical Audit 5 years Clinical Protocols 25 years Clinical protocols may have archival value.
+Adult health records not covered 8 years by any other section in this Retention starts when the Discharge or patient last seen schedule Retention starts when the Discharge of patient last seen GP Patient records 10 years after death - see Notes for exceptions Clinical Audit 5 years Clinical Protocols 25 years Clinical protocols may have archival value.
 They may also be routinely captured in clinical governance meetings which may form part of the permanent record (see Corporate Records).
 Notifiable disease book 6 years Recorded conversation which may later be needed for clinical negligence purpose 3 Years.
-The period of time cited by the NHS Litigation Authority is 3 years Recorded conversation which Store as a health record forms part of the health record Policies, strategies and operating procedures including business plans Life of organisation plus 6 years Patient information leaflets 6 years Website 6 years Closed-circuit TV images ICO Code of Practice: https://ico.org.uk/media/for- organisations/documents/1542/cctv-code-of-practice.pdf The length of retention must be determined by the purpose for which the CCTV has been deployed.
+The period of time cited by the NHS Litigation Authority is 3 years Recorded conversation which forms part of the health record Store as a health record Policies, strategies and operating procedures including business plans Life of organisation plus 6 years Patient information leaflets 6 years Website 6 years Closed-circuit TV images ICO Code of Practice: https://ico.org.uk/media/for- organisations/documents/1542/cctv-code-of-practice.pdf The length of retention must be determined by the purpose for which the CCTV has been deployed.
 The recorded images will only be retained long enough for any incident to come to light (e.g. for a theft to be noticed) and the incident to be investigated.
 Complaints (See also litigation dossiers), correspondence, investigation and outcomes 10 years from completion of action Subject Access Request (SAR) and disclosure correspondence 3 years, 6 years is appealed Incident report forms 10 years after completion of investigation (NHSLA 2016) SUI Incident Forms 20 Years Manuals - policy and procedure (administrative and clinical, strategy documents) 10 years after life of the system (or superseded) to which the policies or procedures refer Patient Advice & Liaison Service (PALS) records 10 years after closure of the case Accounts - annual (final set only) 3 years Close of financial year Accounts - minor records (pass books, paying-in slips, cheque counterfoils, cancelled/discharged cheques, accounts of petty cash expenditure, travel and subsistence accounts, minor vouchers, duplicate receipt books, income records, laundry lists and receipts) 2 years from completion of audit